KeunwooPark/KeunwooPark/README.md

 ### Hello! 👋

 My name is Keunwoo Park.
-I lead the software product team at Ordinary Magic Corp., a company based in South Korea, making toys for infants and toddlers under the [Peekaby](https://peekaby.com) brand.
+I am the chief product officer at Ordinary Magic Corp., a company based in South Korea, making toys for infants and toddlers under the [Peekaby](https://peekaby.com) brand.
 Our team builds software products to deliver content about toys and intelligent tools to improve the playing experience.

 - 📫 How to reach me: keunwoopark.524@gmail.com
 - 🏠 Homepage: [kwpark.io](http://kwpark.io)